catamphetamine/react-styling/README.md

         padding-top     : 0.2em
         padding-bottom  : 0.2em

-        .current
+        // notice the ampersand character here:
+        // this feature is called a "modifier" class
+        // (see the explanation of this term below) &current
           color            : #ffffff
           background-color : #000000

+        /*
+        multi
+        line
+        comment
+        here
+        */

+        .old-school-regular-css-syntax {
+          box-sizing: border-box;
+          color: black;
+        }

         @media (min-width: 320px)
           width: 100%

           :hover
             background: white

+        curly_braces {
+          background: none

+          curly_braces {
+            background: transparent
+          }
+        }

+        yaml_style:
+          display: inline-block

+          python:
+            length: 99999px
 `
 ```

 The example is self-explanatory.

-Notice the dot before the "current" class - this feature is optional (you don't need to use it at all), and it means that this style class is a "modifier" and all the style from it's parent node will be included in this style class.
-In this example, the paddings, color, display and text-decoration from the "link" style class will be included in the "current" style class, so it works just like `.link { ... } .link.current { ... }` CSS selector.
+Notice the ampersand before the "current" style class - this feature is optional (you don't need to use it at all), and it means that this style class is a "modifier" and all the style from its parent style class will be included in this style class.
+In this example, the paddings, color, display and text-decoration from the "link" style class will be included in the "current" style class, so it works just like LESS/SASS ampersand.
 If you opt in to using the "modifiers" feature then you won't need to do manual merging like `style="extend({}, style.menu.item.link, style.menu.item.link.current)"`.

 The CSS text in the example above will be transformed to this JSON object